ivangayton/challenges/Concept_note_map_all_villages_of_sub-Saharan_Africa.md

 In fact both MSF and the Red Cross movement have contributed money and resources to this effort.
 In several countries, they have actually funded small-scale versions of exactly this activity.
 The first real implementation of this agile, community member and motorcycle-based mapping was done by an MSF team in Sierra Leone during the Ebola outbreak of 2014-2015.
 However, these humanitarian agencies have relatively narrow mandates; their donors expect most of their funds to go to core operations.
 So while MSF and the Red Cross remain supporters, partners, and even donors to the effort, they will not fund the entire continental effort.

-We do hope that the Gates Foundation will be willing to contribute to this effort.
+We do hope that instutions like the Gates Foundation will be willing to contribute to this effort.
 However, the methodology we propose is unusually lightweight.
 While it is much less expensive than a traditional development-style effort for the expected outcome, it requires that donors be prepared to be flexible in their reporting requirements and acceptance of risk.

 If the project is done in the manner of traditional development aid, securing governmental and instutional partnerships alone will cost more than the entire propose project budget.
 We propose to work directly with African citizens, not governments or development-sector elites.
-This requires donors that won't be risking their entire portfolios by supporting such process that could be perceived by many in the sector as a maverick initiative (it's not; it's a citizen-based initiative that does not undermine governmental or aid sector responsibilities, but it's nevertheless a conceptual leap for most traditional donors).
+It's a citizen science-based initiative that does not undermine governmental or aid sector responsibilities but is nevertheless a conceptual leap for most traditional donors who expect close operatioal collaboration with government and UN structures.

 ## How is the data sustainable?
 Villages change, and map data can get out of date quite quickly.
 From our work in urban African environments, the Missing Maps has seen that the key to data sustainability is _data use_.